shogun-toolbox/shogun/doc/readme/EXAMPLES.md

 Find out if value of `SPHINX_EXECUTABLE` is set by searching for it in CMakeCache.txt which is present in the build directory.
 If it's not set then not all requirements in `doc/cookbook/requirements.txt` have been satisfied.

-If it is set then try to compile by giving a explicit path to `sphinx-build` file.
-The file can be located by the command `locate sphinx-build` and then use the following cmake statement to build shogun again and then try to render the cookbooks.
+If it is set then try to compile by giving an explicit path to `sphinx-build` file.
+The file can be located by using the command `locate sphinx-build`.
+Then use the following cmake statement to build shogun again and then try to render the cookbooks.

     cmake -DSPHINX_EXECUTABLE="<path/to/sphinx-build>" -DBUILD_META_EXAMPLES=On [other cmake options] ..